eo640217/hospitalProgramInC/README.md

-# Hospital Program In C Language
+# Hospital Management System Program In C Language
-# Name: Emmanuel Olufelo -- 2021-11-03;
+# Name: Emmanuel Olufelo -- 2021-11-22;
 # Purpose of software:
-Program for manipulating records of patients and employees in a hospital.
-The program will allow hospital administrators to query he data and to obtain some summary information.
-The data of patients and employees is initialized using the function populateRecords().
-The data is stored in an array , and the size of the array is given using the define NUM_RECORDS.
-Header files contain all the prototypes and the body for the functions are all in the .c files.
+API program for managing patients arriving at a hospital emergency room (ER).
+The system assists the doctors and nurses in the ER to decide the next patient who will be treated.
+It does so by reviewing the severity of the illness and the time that the patient came to the ER.
+Each patient that arrives at the hospital provides his/her name( first name, last name and ID) to the triage nurse, who also assesses the patient and then determines the medical problem and the priority level (i.e how severe the medical issue is).
+Once accepted into the hospital the patient is tagged with an arrival order.

 # To compile program & run (ubuntu):
-  1. gcc -Wall employee.c patient.c populateRecords.c struct.h hospital.c -o hospitalProgram into the command line.
+  1.  type make into the command line to make executable file.
-  2. ./hospitalProgram {numberOfRecords}  //where numberOfRecords is the number of records you want to create.
+  2. ./er.out to run the executable.
 # No issues to take note of so far.